SYM19/tumor-drug-penetration-model/README.md

 Drug resistance and treatment failure in solid tumors are often not purely pharmacological — they are **physical**.
 Even potent drugs can fail to reach the tumor core due to:

-- Elevated interstitial fluid pressure (IFP) / 升高的间质液压
+- Elevated interstitial fluid pressure (IFP)
-- Dense extracellular matrix (ECM) / 致密的细胞外基质
+- Dense extracellular matrix (ECM)
-- Poor vascularisation / 血管分布不良
+- Poor vascularisation

-PDEOncology provides an interactive simulation environment to visualise these phenomena.
-Users can explore how molecular weight, metabolic stability, and receptor expression shape drug distribution — without requiring a computational background.
+PDEOncology provides an interactive simulation environment to visualise the effect of cancer drugs on 2D-modelled tumours.
+Users can explore how molecular weight, metabolic stability, and receptor expression shape drug distribution with parameters adjusted.
 ---

 ## The PDE Model